shikaan/shmux/docs/docs.md

 The scripts run by `shmux` live in files called _shmuxfiles_.
 These configuration files follow the following pattern:

 * lines starting with a non-white space and ending with a `:` will be interpreted as a _script definition_
+    * if the colon is followed by space-separated words, they are treated as _script dependencies_ (i.e., scripts running before the invoked one)
 * non-empty lines prepended with whitespaces are considered _script lines_
 * the other lines are ignored